 A community service project, which is described in Community Service Implementation Guidelines, is required for graduation for those students who select the four-year, 24-credit standard program.
-A community service project is not a graduation requirement for students enrolled in either one of the three-year, 18-credit accelerated programs.
+A community service project is not a graduation requirement for students enrolled in the 18-credit ACCEL option.
 However, it should be noted that the Florida Bright Futures Scholarship's Florida Academic Scholars Award requires 100 hours of community service, the Florida Bright Futures Scholarship's Florida Medallion Scholars (FMS) requires 75 hours of community service, and the Florida Bright Futures Scholarship's Florida Gold Seal Vocational Scholars requires 30 hours of community service.
 In the implementation of the project, the student is to identify a social problem of interest, develop a plan for personal involvement in addressing the problem, and, through papers or presentations, evaluate and reflect upon the experience.
 No specific numbers of hours are required for graduation.